Determining the Resale Value of a Home

 “Some buildings have an intangible ‘it’ factor,” says Palance.
 It could be rare architectural finishes, proximity to a renowned landmark, or the fact that celebrities are known to live nearby.
 But if there’s nothing that really distinguishes your home — if there’s no “hook” to help make it stand out — it’s sometimes difficult to attract attention, especially during the busy spring market.
 Even if you take your property off the market for a reset, its listing history remains on the record and might drag down future pricing.

 Thinking about moving to a beautiful suburb outside Houston?
-View our listings.
+Contact us today, or view our listings.